ebdrup/json-schema-benchmark/reports/jsck.md

 # [`jsck`](https://github.com/pandastrike/jsck) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`jsck`](https://github.com/pandastrike/jsck) homepage to learn if that is the case for these tests.
+Go to the [`jsck`](https://github.com/pandastrike/jsck) homepage to learn if that is the case for these tests.

 |test failed|reason